Additional Resource Materials

 2. LEARN NEW SKILLS

 Mini-workshops.
-You’ll learn how to complete our most commonly used ICS forms, the proper use of pro-words, introductory words, and other terms and gain familiarity with exchanging message traffic.
+You’ll learn how to complete our most commonly used forms gain familiarity with exchanging message traffic.

 Subject-specific workshops.
 We’ve had workshops on how to program Baofeng radios, how to use WinLink, and message traffic practice.
 Any ideas you’d like to contribute on developing a new workshop are welcome.